dhad4g/Lexington/docs/CSR.md

 | --- | --- | --- | --- |
 | MXL | 1 | 2 | 3 |

 The Extensions field encodes the presence of standard ISA extensions.
 Each bit encodes one letter of the alphabet with bit 0 encoding the "A" extension and bit 25 encoding the "Z" extensions.
-The letter "X" denotes any non-standard extensions
-The only extension bit asserted in this implementation is bit eight, the "I" bit.
+The letter "X" denotes any non-standard extensions The only extension bit asserted in this implementation is bit eight, the "I" bit.

 ### Machine Vendor ID Register `mvendorid`

 *0xF11*
+$~~~~$ **Read-Only**

 A read-only register encoding the JEDEC manufacturer ID.
 This implementation returns 0x0, indicating a non-comercial implementation.

 ### Machine Architecture ID Register `marchid`

 *0xF12*
+$~~~~$ **Read-Only**

 A read-only register encodes the base microarchitecture of this hart.
 This implementation returns 0x0, indicating no allocated architecture ID.

 ### Machine Implementation ID Register `mimpid`

 *0xF13*
+$~~~~$ **Read-Only**

 This read-only register encodes the version of the processor implementation as a subset of the architecture ID.
 This implementation returns 0x1, indicating the first iteration of the GPro CPU.

 ### Hart ID Register `mhartid`

 *0xF14*
+$~~~~$ **Read-Only**

 This read-only register encodes the execution environment unique, integer ID of the hardware thread.
 This implementation returns 0x0 as Saratoga only supports a single hardware thread.

 ### Machine Status Register `mstatus` and `mstatush`

 *0x300* and *0x310*
+$~~~~$ **Atomic**

 The read/write registers tracks and controls the hart's current operating state.
 Figures 2 and 3 show the encoding of `mstatus` and `mstatush` respectively.